plone/plone.app.versioningbehavior/README.txt

 Usage
 -----

-Just use the behavior ``plone.versioningbehavior.behaviors.IVersionable`` in your dexterity content type.
+Just use the behavior ``plone.app.versioningbehavior.behaviors.IVersionable`` in your dexterity content type.

 In your *profiles/default/types/YOURTYPE.xml* add the behavior::